• Skip to primary navigation

 It’s baking time!
 You have your recipe.
 You have the chocolate chips.
 But you might wonder how to measure chocolate chips correctly.
 Recipes seldom give instructions on the best way to measure ingredients.

-chocolate chips set up in heart shape, measuring cup of chocolate chips, and chocolate chips on a kitchen scale
+Chocolate chips laid out in a heart shape, cup of chocolate chips, and chocolate chips on a kitchen scale.

 In this article, you will learn the three ways to measure chocolate chips and get in-depth instruction on each method.
 Then you can decide which way is right for you.
 Finally, you will get handy tips to improve your baking.